daattali/beautiful-jekyll/policies.md

 With a few exceptions (which will be communicated to students at the start of a course), each course grade is calculated using the lab and quiz grades, weighted 60% and 40% respectively.
 However, if a student fails all the quizzes in a course (each below 60%) then the final course grade will be the lower of their calculated course grade and 67%.
 This means that to graduate a student cannot fail all the quizzes in more than 3 courses.

+#### Late Submissions

+If a quiz is submitted after the quiz period has closed, that student will receive a 50% deduction of their grade for that quiz for the first occurrence, and will receive a grade of 0 for subsequent occurrences.

+If a lab assignment or any other non-quiz assessment is submitted after the due date, that student will receive a 50% deduction of their grade for that assessment for the first occurrence, and will receive a grade of 0 for subsequent occurrences.

 ## Quizzes

 Unless otherwise specified, **the only allowed material during MDS quizzes is official documentation available in the local programming environment** (e.g., help in RStudio and Jupyter notebook).
 This means that during the quiz students may **NOT** :